Sleet hails from the Minneapolis-St. Paul area. We love language and the written word, and we welcome both the beautiful and anti-beautiful.

 Jamie Lynn Buehner is the author of Dessert Poems (Binge Press, 2012).
 Her recent work appears in pioneertown., Sleet Magazine, The Midwest Quarterly, and the Wisconsin Review.
 She lives in Alaska.

 Sleet Lady allegedly was instrumental in founding the Iowa Writers Workshop program.
 She also claims to have invented the cookbook and coined the term “lyric I,” two little known literary facts.
 She has been nominated 79 times for a Pushcart Prize.
 Rumor has it Sleet Lady nominated herself for the Nobel Prize, twice.
 And, she loves to tell the story of how she was at the bar with Hemmingway when he penned his famous one-line short story.
-Sleet Lady pioneered NASA's new top-secret poetry project, Flying Pearls, recently cancelled due to budget cuts, and is now working on inventing a new internet.
+Sleet Lady pioneered NASA's new top-secret poetry project, Flying Pearls, recently cancelled due to budget cuts, and is now busy developing a new cryptocurrency, Sleetcoin.